8 min read

 Best for: ecommerce brands that need order lookups, returns, refunds, and product questions handled quickly.

 Gorgias is one of the clearest AI support plays for online stores.
 Its AI Agent is priced at $0.90 per resolved conversation, and the product is built around support actions that matter for retail operations.
-If your support desk is tied to Shopify, order management, and customer shopping behavior, Gorgias is highly relevant.
+If your support desk is tied to Shopify, order management, and customer shopping behavior, Gorgias deserves a close look.

 4. Tidio Lyro